 6. Brian James

 The mission statement of Brian James on his website states, “…Preserving history, telling stories, and documenting lives while highlighting issues of homelessness, addiction, injustice, and poverty”.
 James stays true to this goal.
 His portfolio is drenched in bleak tones, dominated by flattened compositions, placing in the foreground the tired, poverty-stricken, dejected protagonists of the city.

 We see a marginalized section of people trapped amidst dilapidated structures and garbage-strewn streets.
 Even the glorious graffiti spread across this neighborhood takes on a melancholic aura through James’s lens.
 James, himself an insider in this world, gives us a powerful slice of reality.

 We find ourselves hypnotized by Momenur Rahman’s Chicago in monochrome.
 From pitch dark shadows to the sparkle of highlights, the black and white palette of Rahman, far from being limited, offers a wide range of tonalities and moods.

-In his visual ode to the city, Matt Gustafan manages to balance the sense of motion and stillness masterfully.
-Railway stations, trains, buses, cars, cycles and even pedestrians are omnipresent in this buzzing, moving city.
+In his visual ode to the city, Matt Gustafson manages to balance the sense of motion and stillness masterfully.
+Railway stations, trains, buses, cars, cycles, and even pedestrians are omnipresent in this buzzing, moving city.
 Yet, the camera offers this mobile energy in a frozen, paused form.

 9. Carmen Razo